mediative/sangria-codegen/README.md

     $ sbt -Dversion=x.y.z release

-This will run the tests, create a tag and publishing JARs and API docs.
+This will run the tests, create a tag and publish JARs and API docs.

 ## License